 When the PCF (i.e. the (H-)PCF as well as the V-PCF) receives a list of PSIs associated to the PLMN of the PCF from the UE, the PCF compares the list of PSIs provided by the UE and the list of PSIs retrieved from the UDR.
 In addition, the PCF checks whether the list of PSIs provided by the UE or its content needs to be updated according to operator policies, e.g. change of Location and/or time.
 If the two lists of PSIs are different or an update is necessary according to operator policies (which includes the case that the UE did not provide a list of PSIs associated to the PLMN of the PCF), the PCF provides the changes in the list of PSIs or the corresponding content to the AMF which forwards them to the UE.

-The (H-)PCF maintains the latest list of PSIs delivered to each UE as part of the information related to the Policy Association until the UE policy association termination request is received from the AMF.
+The (H-)PCF maintains the latest list of PSIs delivered to each UE as part of the information related to the UE Policy Association until the UE Policy Association termination request is received from the AMF.
 Then the (H-)PCF stores the latest list of PSIs and its contents in the (H-)UDR using the Nudr_DM_Update including DataSet "Policy Data" and Data Subset "Policy Set Entry".

 The (H-)PCF may use the PEI provided by the AMF and/or the OSId provided by the UE, to determine the operating system of the UE.